Jeay Sindh Muttahida Mahaz: Connection with Sindhudesh Liberation Army

 The Sindhudesh Liberation Army is a militant organization based in the Sindh province of Pakistan, strives to establish an independent state of SindhuDesh.
 The group is currently headed by Chief Commander Darya Khan.
 Pakistan's media also criticized that JSMM's Chairman Shafi Muhammad Burfat is operating Sindhudesh Liberation Army from Kabul.

 Connection with Indian Research and Analysis Wing

 Two suspected people killed on 5 July 2014, were considered by police to be activists of JSMM.
 They died when the bomb they were carrying blew after a traffic accident in Karachi.
-According to police, Abdul Fatah Dahiri and Usman Panhwar were members of JSMM which has ties with India's premier intelligence agency RAW.
+According to police, Abdul Fatah Dahiri and Usman Panhwar were members of JSMM which may have ties with India's premier intelligence agency RAW.
 The Indian intelligence agency might have been trying to target UN designated terrorist Hafiz Muhammad Saeed, who was having a public rally nearby, using its local agents.
 Two nationalist activists were rounded up by police, suspecting them of sabotaging CPEC project.
 Police officials claimed that they had launched attacks to sabotage the China-Pakistan Economic Corridor with funding from the Indian spy agency Research and Analysis Wing.